 How To Apply : Decision Making Process

-The main features of applying for Structural Funds awards will stay the same.
-Awards will continue to be made on the basis of competitive rounds in each of the Priorities.
+Structural Funds grant awards are made on the basis of competitive rounds in each of the Priorities.

-Projects will be assessed through a combination of technical checks by the IAB and an expert and peer review process through Advisory Groups and a Programme Monitoring Committee (PMC).
+Full Stage 2 applications will be assessed through a combination of technical checks by the IAB and expert review and formal scoring through the Advisory Groups process.

 Selection criteria

-Full guidance on the selection criteria on which project applications will be assessed will be issued in advance of the application round through the Notes for Applicants.
-However, strong emphasis will be placed on the following criteria in future appraisals:
+Guidance on the selection criteria on which project applications are assessed form part of the Guidance Notes for Applicants.
+During appraisal strong emphasis will be placed on the following criteria:

 - fit with national and local strategies